harryho/blog-hugo/content/cache/c/lcthw.md

 $
 ```

-PrettysoonI'm going tostop telling you torun make and what the build looks like, so please make sureyou're getting this rightand that it's working.
+Pretty soon I'm going to stop telling you to run make and what the build looks like, so please make sure you're getting this rightand that it's working.

 External Research

-In the Extra Credit sectionof each exercise,you may have you go find information on your own andfigurethings out.
+In the Extra Credit section of each exercise,you may have you go find information on your own and figure things out.
 This is an important part of beinga self-sufficient programmer.
-If you're constantly running toask someone a question before trying to figure things out yourself,then you'llnever learn how to solve problems independently.
+If you're constantly running toask someone a question before trying to figure things out yourself,then you'll never learn how to solve problems independently.

-You'll never build confidencein your skillsand will alwaysneed someone else around to do your work.
-The way to break this habit is to force yourselfto try to answer your own question first, and then confirmthat your answer is right.
+You'll never build confidence in your skills and will always need someone else around to do your work.
+The way to break this habit is to force yourself to try to answer your own question first, and then confirm that your answer is right.

-You do this by trying to break things, experimenting withyour answer, and doing your own research.
-For this exercise, I want you to go online andfind out all of the printf escape codes and format sequences.
-Escape codes are \n or \t that let you print a newlineor tab, respectively.
-Format sequencesare the %s or %d that let you print a string or integer.
+You do this by trying to break things, experimenting with your answer, and doing your own research.
+For this exercise, I want you to go online and find out all of the printf escape codes and format sequences.
+Escape codes are \n or \t that let you print a newline or tab, respectively.
+Format sequences are the %s or %d that let you print a string or integer.

 Find them all,learn how to modify them, and see whatkind of "precisions" and widths you can do.